About the Central African Republic

 October 1992 - Multiparty presidential elections are held, but the results are later annulled by the Supreme Court due to voting irregularities.

-1993 - In the rescheduled multiparty presidential elections, Ange-Felix Patasse is elected president, defeating Andre Kolingba and David Dacko.
+1993 - In the rescheduled multiparty presidential elections, Ange-Felix Patasse is elected president, defeating Kolingba and Dacko.

-March 2003 - Francois Bozize, backed by Chad, seizes power while Ange-Felix Patasse is abroad.
+March 2003 - Bozize, backed by Chad, seizes power while Patasse is abroad.
 Bozize is elected president in 2005.

 September 25, 2007 - The United Nations Security Council passes Resolution 1778, which establishes the peacekeeping operation MINURCAT, the United Nations Mission in the Central African Republic and Chad.
 The mission’s mandate ends on December 31, 2010.

-January 23, 2011 - President Francois Bozize is re-elected despite allegations of fraud by election observers.
+January 23, 2011 - Bozize is reelected despite allegations of fraud by election observers.

-October 14, 2011 - In a letter to Speaker of the House John Boehner, President Barack Obama says he is sending about 100 U.S. troops to central Africa to provide assistance in hunting down Joseph Kony, the head of the Lord's Resistance Army.
+October 14, 2011 - In a letter to US Speaker of the House John Boehner, US President Barack Obama says he is sending about 100 US troops to central Africa to provide them with assistance in hunting down Kony, the head of the Lord’s Resistance Army.

 December 2012 - Seleka, a coalition of predominantly Muslim rebel groups, stages attacks on several cities as they advance towards the capital Bangui.

-March 2013 - Seleka accuses President Francois Bozize of reneging on the peace deal and ousts him.
+March 2013 - Seleka accuses Bozize of reneging on the peace deal and ousts him.
 Bozize flees to Cameroon and Michel Djotodia, a Seleka leader, declares himself president.